restx/restx/README.md

 - `restx-server-simple`: SimpleFramework adapter for RESTX, this is the lightest and fastest solution.
 - `restx-server-testing`: JUnit tests for all the supported embedded servers.

+*`restx-server-*` are needed only if you want to be able to run restx as a standalone app rather than deploying it If you want to deploy in a web server, you will `restx-servlet`*

-Shell modules:
+### Shell modules:

 - `restx-shell`: The pluggable shell.
 - `restx-shell-manager`: Plugin to manage the shell: install plugins, upgrade shell version.
+- `restx-build`: The very simple tool which generates POM / Ivy files from `md.restx.json` files
 - `restx-core-shell`: Plugin providing RESTX core support in the shell: app comilation and running, ...
 - `restx-build-shell`: Plugin prodividing build support in the shell, especially to generate POM/Ivy files from `md.restx.json` files.
 - `restx-specs-shell`: Plugin providing RESTX specs based HTTP mock server.
+- `restx-package`: assembly module to package the shell

-Metrics:
+### Metrics:

 - `restx-monitor-codahale`: Codahale metrics for monitor module.
 Not compatible with Google App Engine.

-Others:
+### Others:

 - `restx-samplest`: both a sample of individual features and JUnit tests of them
-- `restx-package`: assembly module to package the shell
+- `restx-samplest-java8`: Same as `restx-samplest` but for demo-ing restx java8 support
 - `restx-annotation-processors-package`: assembly module for annotation processor only, if you prefer to setup annotation processing manually with `-proc` javac option
 - `restx-barbarywatch`: MacOSX filesystem watching that actually works.
 Only module with GPL license, but no other module depend on it, it's detected at runtime, and used only during development